-If you aren't’ familiar with some of the terms used on occasion in the Episcopal Church, like Vestry or Annual Meeting - here are a few definitions and examples that might help you understand better how St. Matthew’s operates and what to expect in the next few weeks as we prepare for our 2021 Annual Meeting.
+If you aren't’ familiar with some of the terms used on occasion in the Episcopal Church, like Vestry or Annual Meeting - here are a few definitions and examples that might help you understand better how St. Matthew’s operates and what to expect at the beginning of each year when we prepare for incoming Vestry candidates and our Annual Meeting.

 What is a Vestry?